KomanRudden/spring-boot-devtools-demo/README.md

 # Spring Boot DevTools Demo

+### Try it out
+Simply run

+    mvn spring-boot:run

+ then edit one of the classes and save.

 ### Speed up your Spring Boot development
 By simply adding the following Maven dependency to your project